 Cooking is limited in student rooms, based on the residence hall.
 Students are allowed to use refrigerators (five cubic feet or less), popcorn poppers, coffee pots and hot pots without open coils in their rooms.
 Toasters/toaster ovens, Instant Pots or other countertop pressure cookers and other larger cooking appliances are not allowed.
 Large cooking appliances can include but are not limited to George Foreman grills, waffle irons or air fryers.
-Crockpots/slow cookers are allowed but should be used in the common kitchens and not in individual student rooms.
+Crockpots/slow cookers are available at the front desk of each hallandshould only be used in the common kitchens, not in individual student rooms.